Dahiana Burgos

-Rossy Dahiana Burgos Herrera (born April 7, 1985 in Santo Domingo) is a volleyball and beach volleyball player from the Dominican Republic.
+Rossy Dahiana Burgos Herrera (born 7 April 1985, in Santo Domingo) is a retired volleyball and beach volleyball player from the Dominican Republic.
 She won the bronze medal with the women's national team at the 2005 Pan American Cup in Santo Domingo, Dominican Republic.
 She plays as a wing-spiker.

 Career

 Burgos represented her home country at the 2005 Women's U20 Volleyball World Championship, and her team finished in the 9th position.
 She played for the Dominican club Villa Verde in 2006.

 She also participated in the 2007 NORCECA Beach Volleyball Circuit with Rosalin Angeles, finishing in the 10th position.
 She played for Pueblo Nuevo in 2008.

 During the Holy Week Sport Festival held in Hato Mayor, Burgos played Beach Volleyball (three) with Bethania Almanzar and Karla Echenique, winning the silver medal of the event.

-Trying to stay in the A2 series in their first year, the Italian club Lavoro.Doc Pontecagnano signed her for the 2009-2010 season.
+Trying to stay in the A2 series in their first year, the Italian club Lavoro.Doc Pontecagnano signed her for the 2009–2010 season.

 She won the Most Valuable Player and Best Scorer awards, along with the gold medal, playing in Chiapas, Mexico with her National Senior Team at the 2010 Final Four Cup.

+Burgos joined Indias de Mayagüez for the 2011 Liga de Voleibol Superior Femenino season, after posting a 14–8 in the regular season, they earned the bronze medal and she finished among the league's best scorers.

+She played with the Peruvian club Universidad César Vallejo for the 2014–15 season, but left them before the end of the season with a high-risk pregnancy.
+In August 2016 she joined the BanReservas club at the Bameso USA International tournament, held in New York helping them to conquer the first place.

 In 2017 she won the gold medal in the Hato Mayor Beach Volleyball Tournament, playing with Ana Esther Lara and Juana González.
-She later won the silver medal in the 2017 La Romana Reinforced Superior tournament and the gold in the Bonao Superior tournament with Plamed.
+She later won the silver medal in the 2017 La Romana Reinforced Superior tournament and the gold in the Bonao Superior tournament with Plamed, and later played with the Banreservas team, she won the 2018 Bameso USA International Tournament.

+Burgos played the 2021 National District senior tournament, once again playing with Guerreras and won the 2024 Hato Mayor Beach Volleyball tournament gold medal, this time playing with Almánzar and Paola Pérez.

+The Major of Santo Domingo Oeste, give her recognition, among other atlhetes from the Municipality, for their Outstanding Sporting Careers in December 2025.
+As of 2026, she works as volleyball instructor in the Pedro Martinez Foundation.